 It varies.
 We see a lot of women’s groups affiliated with a church or Christian women’s organization, ministry or cause.
 There are couples groups, men’s groups, Lenten study groups, Sunday School groups, cell groups, and home study groups.

 On-Purpose Peace can be used as a workplace study for Christian ministries and businesses.
-Remember there is also a marketplace workbook called My On-Purpose Folder for non-church environments.

 Remember to check out the Facilitator’s Guide and Facilitator Training.